ARC Blueprint: A Simple Way Change Tends to Unfold

 R — Release

-Once something comes into focus, it often becomes clear what’s no longer workable.
+Once something comes into focus, it often becomes clear what’s no longer workable:

-Nervous system habits.
+• Nervous system habits

-Ways of pushing that once helped but no longer do.
+• Ways of pushing that once helped but no longer do

 C — Create

-Not the perfect next step—just the honest one.
+From there, movement becomes simpler.
+Not the perfect next step—just the honest, aligned, doable one.

 Pattern of white, stylized olive branches and olives on black background.